Skydive/CPP-2D-Engine/readme.md

 - 64 bit
 - Fix the cause of the render jitter when dealing with coordinate translations to do with int->float vector conversion.
 - Add SDL Mixer support
-- Add Linux compatability
+- Add Linux compatibility
-- Fix deletion, improve and add better iteration to LinkedLists
+- Improve and add better iteration to LinkedLists
 - Get rid of inconsistencies between char* and std::string, surely the latter is better.
 - Implement pausing
 - Move SDL_mixer stuff OUT of RendererSDL.
-  - Seperate precaching of files and to texture conversion.
+- Separate precaching of files and to texture conversion.
 (Add a BETTER resource manager which is linked to the renderer).
 - MP3s with SDL Mixer MUST be of a bitrate of 256kbps and 44100Hz sample rate.
 (Fix this, perhaps?)
+- Properly implement Entity:IDCount
+- Create a method to generate this, and the readme easily and effectively.
+(Python for a script perhaps?)
+  -- This job doesn't deserve to be done by a good programming language due to effort.
-- BORING: Deal with licencing
+- BORING: Deal with licensing
 By Khalid Aleem
 (Open source.
 Do whatever the heck you want with it!)
-(Some licencing restrictions may apply.
+(Some licensing restrictions may apply.
 I don't know what they are.
 [See bottom of TODO list])